Features of the Student Testing Application

 - If the student is using a Chromebook, select an answer option while pressing the [Alt] key.

-- If the student is using a tablet, the student taps the answer option and then taps the [Context Menu] icon; this selects the answer option until selecting a different option.
+- If the student is using a tablet, tap the answer option and then tap the [Context Menu] icon; this selects the answer option until selecting a different option.

 -